Efficient explicit circuit for quantum state preparation of piecewise continuous functions

 \section{Results}

-We begin with a continuous function $f(x)$ defined on the interval $(a,b)$; $f: \mathbb{R} \rightarrow \mathbb{R}$.
+We begin with a continuous function $f(x)$ defined on the interval $[-1,1]$; $f: \mathbb{R} \rightarrow \mathbb{C}$.
 We assume that it has a polynomial decomposition

-Without loss of generality, we can impose $-1<a<b<1$.
 Polynomial decomposition is a crucial tool in both theoretical and applied mathematics due to its flexibility and effectiveness in approximating complex functions.
-It allows us to represent continuous functions as sums of simpler polynomial terms, making analytical and computational tasks more manageable.
-This technique is widely used in fields such as signal processing, numerical analysis, and quantum computing, where efficient function representation is essential.
 As shown in the Table~\ref{table:poly_degree_gate_counts} and Table~\ref{table:1}, various functions can be effectively approximated using polynomial series expansions, each with specific error bounds and applicable domains.